lawrsp/antd-form-redux/README.md

 you would dispatch actions on your own, this is usually done in side effect handlers, such as rudux-thunk, redux-promise, redux-saga, redux-observable, etc.

+## Props
+The props listed here are the props that generated to give to your decorated form component.

+### reset : Function()
+reset the form values to initialValues

+### initialize : Function(values)
+initialize the form values to values

 ## Example

 this is a example according to antd docs: